shahednasser/awesome-resources/README.md

 :sunglasses: List of helpful resources added by the community for the community!

-Participate in Hacktoberfest by helping others!

-# Purpose

-This repository aims to help contributors (specifically beginners) participate in Hacktoberfest easily while also helping others as well.
-To contribute, all you have to do is add a tutorial, article or any helpful resource you know of to the list.
-These can relate to any programming language, framework, library or others.
-Even if it's not on the list of topics, you can add a new one.
-This way you can participate in Hacktoberfest and help others as well!

 # Contribution

 To contribute, please check out our contribution guide [here](https://github.com/shahednasser/awesome-resources/blob/master/CONTRIBUTING.md).